Stephenkimani27/E-MAIZE-CROP-PRODUCE-SYSTEM/README.md

 Browse the PHPMyAdmin in a browser. i.e. http://localhost/phpmyadmin

-Create a new database naming edoc.
+Create a new database naming mvogms.

 Import the provided SQL file.
-The file is known as DATABASE edoc.sql located inside the source code root folder.
+The file is known as DATABASE mvogms.sql located inside the source code root folder.

-Browse the Doctor's Appointment Systsem in a browser. i.e. http://localhost/edoc-echanneling-main/.
+Browse the Doctor's Appointment Systsem in a browser. i.e. http://localhost/mvogms